-I have blundered my way through most of my life until I learnt about Aspergers Syndrome in 2008 leading to a diagnosis in 2009.
+I have blundered my way through most of my life until I learnt about the autism spectrum in 2008 that lead to a diagnosis in 2009.
 That day, March 3rd was the best day of my life.
 Seriously.
 It was a licence to finally accept me for who I am and to embark on a journey to find my true self.

-But those words emblazoned on the computer screen of that night when I first saw the term Asperger Syndrome has never left my memory.
-As I sit here, the movie is replaying again like the vivid first time I encountered them.
-They were tangible, I felt I could just reach out and touch the very essence of who I was.
+But those words emblazoned on the computer screen of that night when I first saw the term Asperger syndrome has never left my memory.
+As I sit here, the movie is replaying again like the vivid first time I encountered this.
+These memories felt tangible, and I could just reach out and touch the very essence of who I was.
 I had an answer and a meaning to my existence.
 I wasn’t broken, just neurologically different.

 Finally I could stop hurting myself, blaming myself for not fitting in.
 I didn’t need to fit in; I just needed to find my tribe.
 And that I did.

-My autistic tribe was always there, waiting to embrace me for who I was, I just had to find them, and that day was the day I learnt about myself and became curious.
+My autistic tribe was always there, waiting to embrace me for who I was; I just had to find them.
+That day was the day I learnt about myself and became curious.

 Researching is certainly high on the list for most of us and I do this with a ferocious passion.
-I can never get enough information to fill this skull of mine and now asperger’s and autism were my priority.
-And in no time I had thrown myself into the information filled pages upon my computer screen and soaked them up like a sponge.
+I can never get enough information to fill this skull of mine and now autism knowledge was my priority.
+And in no time, I had thrown myself into the information filled pages upon my computer screen and soaked them up like a sponge.

 Little by little I made connections with others in my tribe.
 I had so many questions and we all shared a common theme.
 We connected in a way I had never known with the non-autistic community.
 There was no need for padded out conversations.
-We all wanted information, understanding, support, validity of who we are but most of all we accepted each other without judgement.
-I was finally home.
+We all wanted information, understanding, support, validity of who we are, but most of all, we accepted each other without judgement.
+I felt I was finally home.